everett-wxy/fitness-app-athlete-back-end/readme.md

 4. Set up the database:
    - Create a PostgreSQL database.
-   - Run the provided SQL scripts to create the necessary tables and input the necessary data.
+   - Run the provided SQL scripts in the table.sql file to create the necessary tables and input the necessary data.

 5. Start the backend server:
    ```bash